A non-abelian conjecture of Tate-Shafarevich type for hyperbolic curves: The unipotent Albanese map and local height on elliptic curves

 and

-are all based at $w$, then we can be sure that $h=gf.$ Since the line bundles we consider will all be associated to a divisor, we will be able to deduce the commutativity of diagrams using this fact.
+are all based at $w$, then we can be sure that $h=gf.$ We will be able to deduce the commutativity of various diagrams using this fact.
 The based function giving the isomorphism

 given a base-point $w$ will be denoted by $f_w$.
 More generally, given any function $g$ such that